 The Lead: a Knife in a Heart

 It’s worth mentioning that certain press release websites use the lead just as a teaser (preview) by cutting it out of the text.
 Did a potential customer read the text, but failed to get the point, remember event date or place for lack of an introductory part?
-What an idiot then!
+Well, he’s not a clever one!

 The Text: a Fatal Cyanide Dose

-5. Avoid the cause-effect relations: be inconsistent, unpredictable and illogical.
+Avoid the cause-effect relations: be inconsistent, unpredictable, and illogical.
 Confuse your reader, make him get lost, feel free to blow his mind.
 Let him forget what was the beginning by the time he reaches the last full stop, and let him leave the site anticipating the date with schizophrenia.

 Our top favorites are: innovative (this was the main trend of the last year), revolutionary, unique, exclusive, effective, special, leading, and the most recent — pre-crisis.
 Now even faster and now even better are definitely worthy of mention.
 Keep up with the time and current trends by being the market leader with pre-crisis prices!
 Anyway, everyone does the same thing today.

-10. Do not pay attention to style, spelling, or, please God, punctuation.
+Do not pay attention to style, spelling, or, please God, punctuation.
 You should not try to impress the audience with a top-notch text, especially in the case when you are looking for partners.
-Only a reputable company with a good profit can afford ordering such texts.
+Only a reputable company with a good profit can afford to order such texts.
 Copywriting for $2, will tell everything about an owner at a glance, just as worn-out dirty clothes do.

 The Background: Control Shot